 Today's edition of Surferbird News-Links is a little different.
 Sometimes, I need a break from melting glaciers and arsenic in rice.
 I suspect that you do, also.
 Instead of the usual Surferbird fare, I'm including noteworthy memories and links to places I've lived because today is the owl's 57th birthday!
 So join the party — meet Kevin the peacock, take a stroll in Benicia, eat beignets in New Orleans, listen to Robert Frost read a poem and savor an extra special earworm.

-Kevin isn’t the love of my life, but my does he have a handsome train.
+Kevin isn't the love of my life, but I do admire his handsome train.
 I doubt that he would find me particularly attractive, though.
-I don’t seem to have the right kind of feathers.
+I don't seem to have the right kind of feathers.
 Kevin is a peacock and owns the ranch where my son takes archery lessons.
 Seeing him strut around the premises today gave me the idea to shake things up and post a different kind of Surferbird News-Links.
 Thank you, Kevin.

 Albino peacocks (treehugger.com)